Complex PTSD Test

 Living with Complex PTSD can make daily life challenging due to the following:

 • Difficulty maintaining relationships.
 Trust and emotional intimacy may be hard to establish.
-The person may struggle to form and maintain close bonds.
+The person may struggle to form and maintain close bonds, especially if they have been a part of trauma bonding in a relationship previously.

 • Extreme stress.
 The person may experience heightened stress levels.
 This response comes from situations that remind them of their trauma.